lowply/coffee/README.md

 Facebook /
 Twitter

-Small coffee shop, but not so crowded.
-There's [a very good pizza place](https://tabelog.com/tokyo/A1317/A131710/13165472/) close to the shop.
+A bit far from the center of Tokyo.
+It's a small coffee shop, but very local and not so crowded.
+There's [my favorite pizza place](https://tabelog.com/tokyo/A1317/A131710/13165472/) close to the shop!

 ## ABOUT LIFE COFFEE BREWERS - Shibuya :star::star::star::star:
 [Website](http://www.about-life.coffee/) /